FriendsOfSymfony/FOSJsRoutingBundle/Resources/doc/README.markdown

 Installation
 ------------

-For the management of the bundle you have 2 options: *submodules* or *Composer*.
+For the management of the bundle you have 2 options: *Composer* or *submodules*.

 ### Through Composer (Symfony 2.1):